Instrumental Twang Surf Psych Spy Rock for the 22nd Century

 and created a new 10-song album.
 And it's quite good... possibly their

 best work.
-Check out the first song, a semi-instrumental called
+Check out the amazingly detailed shot-for-shot remake video

 The good folks at Foam Totem understand